barnardrc/dadbot/README.md

 5. **Automated Trading Cycle**: Once a profitable trade is validated, the bot uses pyautogui to simulate mouse and keyboard actions to:

     - Buy Low: Purchase the identified undervalued item.

     - Sell High: Automatically relist the same item at the ideal sell price calculated in the analysis step.

 6. **Continuous Loop**: The bot repeats this entire cycle, continuously monitoring the market and adapting its strategy based on the latest data and market volatility.

 ## Features

-* Adaptive Trading Logic: Features a dynamic volatility calculation to automatically adjust how often it re-evaluates prices, making it efficient in both stable and chaotic markets.
+* **Adaptive Trading Logic**: Features a dynamic volatility calculation to automatically adjust how often it re-evaluates prices, making it efficient in both stable and chaotic markets.
-*     Will cancel and relist items under certain conditions
+* **External Price Benchmarking**: Uses a web scraper to pull baseline market data, providing a strategic foundation for its in-game trading decisions.
-* External Price Benchmarking: Uses a web scraper to pull baseline market data, providing a strategic foundation for its in-game trading decisions.
+* **Real-time Data Extraction**: Reads the live market directly from the screen using pytesseract (OCR) for up-to-the-second analysis.
-* Real-time Data Extraction: Reads the live market directly from the screen using pytesseract (OCR) for up-to-the-second analysis.
+* **End-to-End Automation**: Manages the entire trading lifecycle—from identifying an opportunity and validating your balance to purchasing the item and automatically relisting it for profit.
-* End-to-End Automation: Manages the entire trading lifecycle—from identifying an opportunity and validating your balance to purchasing the item and automatically relisting it for profit.
+* **Smart Listing Management**: Automatically cancels and relists posted items to adapt to market price changes, ensuring your listings remain competitive.
-* Configurable & Resilient: Built with user-configurable settings and pre-trade sanity checks to ensure it trades safely and effectively.
+* **Configurable & Resilient**: Built with user-configurable settings and pre-trade sanity checks to ensure it trades safely and effectively.

 ## Installation & Setup [UNDER CONSTRUCTION]